officialxviid/ci4favicons/README.md

 <h2>Getting Started</h2>

 <h3>🎁 Preparation</h3>
 <p>Use high-quality PNG files for good results.
-I recommend that the minimum size is 512x512 px.</p>
+I recommend the minimum size is 512x512 px.</p>

 <h3>📥 Installation</h3>
 <p>We need <a href="http://php.net/manual/en/book.imagick.php" target="_blank">PHP imagick extension</a> or <a href="http://php.net/manual/en/book.image.php" target="_blank">PHP GD extension</a> for generating images.
 By default, the Imagick extension is loaded, if you cannot install it, you can switch to using GD <s>via command line option</s> if available.</p>